9 Reasons You Need a Personal Motto

 4. A motto can jog your conscience, remind you of your values, and even teach character strengths.

 I recently spent three hours in a hospital waiting room, as a driver for a friend who was having a procedure.
 The TV was set annoyingly loud, and the security guard refused to change it.
 I was tempted to give him a piece of my mind—and not the nicest piece.
 But suddenly this phrase came to me: "It's not about you right now."
 I took a walk, repeating the phrase, "It's not about you," over and over.
-That mantra helped me refocus on my higher goal.
+That mantra helped me refocus on my purpose that day.

 Other mottos that can remind you of your values: